 Method of assessment

-A comprehensive reading list for this course will be supplied by the convenor at the beginning of the course.
+A comprehensive reading list will be supplied by the convenor at the beginning of the module.